What's Blooming in NYC: DECEMBER

 Vandas and their relatives are spiking for spring display.
 Ascocentrums may already be in bud.
 Neofinetia hybrids like Neostylis Lou Sneary, may bloom any time but appreciate a cool spell in the fall to create winter blooms.
 Rhynchostylis gigantea and hybrids are budding before their big spring display.

-Nobile-type dendrobiums should be showing buds in January.
+Nobile-type dendrobiums, that bloom along their older, leafless canes, should be showing buds in January.
 Once buds form, you may raise nighttime temperatures slightly (to the mid 50s) to speed blooming, or keep overall temperatures low to postpone and prolong blooming if you have a specific date in mind.
 Dendrobium atroviolaceum, Dend. aberrans, Dend.
+Mini Snowflake, Dend.
+Microchip, Dend.
 Roy Tokunaga, Dend.
-Wonder Nishii and related Latouria hybrids will flower for months.
+Wonder Nishii and related New Guinea Latouria hybrids will flower for months.

-Many other Dendrobiums are waking up, spiking and blooming: D. capillipes, D. loddigesii, D. parishii, D. unicum (all deciduous) and D. bellatulum, D. kingianum (and many related Australian hybrids), D. senile (all evergreen) among others.
+Many other Dendrobiums are waking up, spiking and blooming: Dend. capillipes, Dend. loddigesii, Dend. parishii, Dend. unicum (all deciduous) and Dend. bellatulum, Dend. kingianum (and many related Australian hybrids), Dend. senile (all evergreen) among others.
 Mist them well, but don’t water them, until buds form, at which point you can start watering them again, more frequently as root tips reawaken.
-The pseudobulbs of D. aggregatum and D. jenkensii should shrivel slightly.
+The pseudobulbs of Dend. aggregatum and Dend. jenkensii should shrivel slightly.

 Big fluffy Cattleya percivaliana, Catt. schroederae and Catt. trianae all have strong winter-flowering influence on their hybrids, and are budding.